WhoIsSethDaniel/nvim-go-client-examples/README.md

 This file, the code, and the comments in the code are intended to help those who are interested in using Go to write plugins for Neovim.
 Please do not take this document as absolute fact.
-I have done my best to document what I have discovered by experimentation and reading the code, but it is very likely at least a few things I write here aren't 100% accurate.
+I have done my best to document what I have discovered by experimentation and reading the code, but it is very likely at least a few things I write here aren't 100% accurate (**very** likely).
 I accept patches to the documentation and to the example code.
 My hope is to make this document as accurate and as useful as possible.

 ## Disclaimer(s)
 * This is not intended to be a complete guide to all things [go-client](https://github.com/neovim/go-client).
 The api